apache/pekko/bench-jmh/README.md

 # Apache Pekko Microbenchmarks

-This subproject contains some microbenchmarks excercising key parts of Akka.
+This subproject contains some microbenchmarks excercising key parts of Apache Pekko.
 (Excluding typed which has its own jmh module)